Angus-Moore-Dev/Stasia/README.md

 # How do I run this?
 You will need to create your own Supabase instance, it's pretty easy, just go to https://supabase.com/ to get started.

+More docs will be written about this shortly